 A toxic mother-in-law is a master of covert warfare.
 Her methods are tried and true, and she's had years of practice.
 She's so good that half the time you're not even aware you're being manipulated.
 But you're smart.
 You're catching on.

-Here are 7 abusive tools that toxic mothers-in-law use to get their way.
+Here are 7 abusive tools toxic mothers-in-law use to get their way.

 1. Silent Treatment

 She is a queen of silent treatments.
-It's her favorite tool of control.
+It's her favorite instrument of control.

 Assert yourself, get out of line, challenge her sainthood - and you're dead to her.
 That's why they call it a "mental murder" - a toxic MIL "kills" you in her mind, communicating that nothing you say or do matters, and that you simply don't exist to her anymore.

 By ignoring you (or your spouse, or both) she puts herself in the position of power, silences and dismisses you, but most importantly, punishes you.
 Punishment is what's at the heart of silent treatment.

 Make no mistake about it - it's a form of emotional abuse.
 In fact, it's so cruel and destructive that it activates the same part of the brain (anterior cingulate cortex) that detects physical pain.
 But she believes it's fair.
 And the more you grovel and apologize, the more she's convinced that you deserved it.

 Gaslighting is a manipulative tactic aimed at undermining your perception, thus making you second-guess yourself and even question your sanity.